 Chinese Herbs for Stroke

 After identifying the cause of stroke, an herbal formula will be used based on your condition and constitution, along with a personalized acupuncture plan.
 For qi and blood stagnation, Ren Shen Zai Zao Wan, an herbal formula can be used.
 It has been traditionally used to break up qi and blood stagnation, clear the pathways in the body.
 It contains herbs include Ren Shen, Huang Qi, Rou Gui, Shu Fu Zi, Qiang Huo and more.

 An Shen Bu Xin Wan can also be used to clear qi and blood stagnation.
 It contains herbs include Dan Shen, Wu Wei Zi, Shi Chang Pu, Zhen Zhu Mu, Shou Wu Teng and more.
 TCM practitioners will also include dietary recommendations.
 You should eat more fruits and vegetables, reduce salt intake and moderate intake of fats and sugar.
 Smoking and alcohol should be avoided.

-Researchers suggest that regular massage can lower blood pressure and heart rate in people with stroke, and also ease anxiety.
-Massage can help with stress reduction and combat feelings of depression that are common emotional health concerns of people with stroke.
+Researchers suggest that regular acupressure can lower blood pressure and heart rate in people with stroke, and also ease anxiety.
+Acupressure can help with stress reduction and combat feelings of depression that are common emotional health concerns of people with stroke.
 For both mental and physical well-being, keeping stress and depression under control is an important part of stroke recovery.
 TCM practitioners often suggest Tai Chi to improve recovery from stroke.
 It is a proven way of lowering blood pressure and stress-related chemicals in the body.
 (Tai Chi)